mzst-26/ZK-Property-test/server/README.md

 `POST /orgs` automatically seeds an initial challenge and returns the expected DNS record in the response payload so the admin can begin domain verification immediately.

+### Issuer and DKIM key management

+After an organization verifies domain ownership, it can configure HR/SSO credential issuers or email infrastructure keys via:

+- `GET /orgs/:orgId/keys` – fetch the current issuer public keys and DKIM selector public keys.
+- `PUT /orgs/:orgId/keys` – replace both key sets; returns HTTP 409 if the org has not completed the DNS verification step.

+Both endpoints operate on the `org_key` table and expect issuer entries of the form `{ kid, jwk, issuer? }` and DKIM entries of
+`{ selector, public_key, domain? }`.

 ## Proof verification

 The actual verifier bindings are not implemented yet.
 The `proofQueue` stub outlines the job payload for asynchronous proof